Financial Aid General Information

 The primary purpose of financial aid is to provide assistance to students who, without aid, would be unable to attend or remain in college.
 In selecting recipients of financial aid, the College places emphasis on students with the greatest financial need, as determined by a needs analysis form.

 The Financial Aid Office processes and administers all federal, state, private and institutional aid received by students.
 Salem Community College administers financial aid under federal and state nondiscriminatory guidelines.
 Special federal requirements apply to foreign nationals.

 SCC expects students and/or their families to make a maximum effort to help defray the costs of attending college and views financial aid as a partnership shared proportionately by the students, the family and the institution.

 Three types of financial assistance are available: gift aid (grants and scholarships), loans and campus employment.
 Aid may be offered from one source or from a combination of sources.
-The primary considerations used to determine a financial situation are family income, family assests, student assests, student income, family size and the number of family members in college.
+The primary considerations used to determine a financial situation are family income, family assets, student assets, student income, family size and the number of family members in college.
 The total amount of financial aid offered to students may not exceed their established need.

 Click here to sign a statement of support and continue to give student aid.